gkjohnson/convert-three-examples-to-imports/problem-examples.md

 # Remaining Problem Examples

-- animation / cloth
+- animation / cloth (defines variables in other script)
-- camera / cinematic (relies on global camera definition, fix)
+- camera / cinematic (relies on global camera definition. fix separately)
 - gpgpu / water (GPUComputationRenderer is not exported, not on `THREE`)
 - kinect?
 - lights / rectarealight (RectAreaLightsUniformsLib not converted)
 - lines / fat (hilbert3D not converted)
-- lines / fat / wireframe (WireframeGeometry not referenced by WireframeGeometry2)
 - loader / nodes (Node is a reserved name)
 - loader / sea3d
 - loader / sea3d / hierarchy